Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 Just like you need your BIG registration in the Netherlands, you need a registration with the Swiss Red Cross (SRK) in Switzerland.
 This is therefore a requirement to officially work as a physiotherapist in Switzerland.

-Of course, we'll help you get started in your search for a home in Switzerland!
-We'll share our top search tips, the most useful websites and Facebook groups, and you can take advantage of our extensive network.
-Our community regularly visits nice places to live, and sometimes we even get tips from patients or friends.
-Together, we'll find your perfect spot!
+Of course we help you on your way in your search for housing in Switzerland!
+We share our best search tips, the most useful websites and Facebook groups, and you can use our extensive network.
+Through our community, nice places to live regularly come by, and sometimes we even get tips from patients or friends.
+Together we'll find your perfect place!
+Also check out our moving checklist so you don't forget anything.

 With your employment contract, rental contract and proof of registration with the municipality, you can open a bank account at any Swiss bank.
 We'll help you with all these steps, no problem!